Digital Platforms: A Gateway To Social Change…

 Abbott’s words lacked compassion, intelligence and could be described as cynical.

 Reading the mission statement for this event was inspiring for me.
-On reflection I can only describe my attendance at the march as an act of support for my government.
+On reflection I can only describe my attendance at the march as an act of support for the government.
 I was a citizen peacefully voicing concern for policies effecting human equality and the environment.

 Tweeting Our Prime Minister